makyo/writing/work/claw17/disappearance/index.md

 "Sure," he says, sounding content.
 "Run the books and handle taxes, and I'll halve your rent.
 You can take the desk some days if you want a bit more off."

 I rub my paw over the short, bristly fur of my cheeks, a habit I picked up as it grew back in.
-The crisped branded fur had largely been replaced by more normal fur, but the shaved spots were taking a while to grow in.
+The crisped, branded patches had largely been replaced by more normal fur, but the shaved spots were taking a while to grow in.

 "A secretary, hmm?"